rust-lang-ru/book/rustbook-en/nostarch/chapter15.md

 identically whether we have a regular reference or a type that implements `Deref`.

-The reason the `deref` method returns a reference to a value, and that the plain dereference outside the parentheses in `*(y.deref())` is still necessary, is the ownership system.
+The reason the `deref` method returns a reference to a value, and that the plain dereference outside the parentheses in `*(y.deref())` is still necessary, is to do with the ownership system.
 If the `deref` method returned the value directly instead of a reference to the value, the value would be moved out of `self`.
 We don’t want to take ownership of the inner value inside `MyBox<T>` in this case or in most cases where we use the dereference operator.

 Note that the `*` operator is replaced with a call to the `deref` method and then a call to the `*` operator just once, each time we use a `*` in our code.